KiwiFlavoredApollo/cobblemon-trainer-battle/README.md

 - Random trainers spawn around players in radius of 20 blocks
 - Trainers disappear when defeated
 - Trainers will fight back when attacked
+- NPC trainers will be of Radical Red, Inclement Emerald and custom trainer you provided
 - Trainer Spawn Egg is available
 - `/summon cobblemontrainerbattle:trainer`